Find a student job!

 Both the employer and the job student have to pay social security contributions on the salary.

 The employer and the student only pay solidarity contributions on the first 600 hours.
 For the employer this is 5.42% on top of the gross pay, for the student it is 2.71% of his gross pay.
-For the year 2023 and 2024, each job student is entitled to a quota of 600 hours.
+For the year 2024, each job student is entitled to a quota of 600 hours, the number of hours for the coming year has not yet been determined.
 These hours may be spread over the entire year.

 Both the student and the employer can consult the number of hours still available via Student@work, an online application.
 Please note that all hours for which a student receives salary from an employer are deducted from the quota, including paid holidays.